analog-nico/es-sequence/README.md

-# es-sequence
+# Elasticsearch Sequence

-Node.js module for Elasticsearch that provides sequences of auto-incrementing integers that can be used for document ids.
+`es-sequence` is a Node.js module for Elasticsearch that provides sequences of auto-incrementing integers that can be used for document ids.

+The sequences are persisted by the Elasticsearch cluster which makes them the last missing feature that maybe prevented you from using Elasticsearch as the sole database in your server stack.

 Inspired by the Perl library [ElasticSearchX-Sequence](https://github.com/clintongormley/ElasticSearchX-Sequence) by borrowing its [approach](http://blogs.perl.org/users/clinton_gormley/2011/10/elasticsearchsequence---a-blazing-fast-ticket-server.html).